iasql/docs/docs/quickstart.md

 # Quickstart

 In this tutorial we will use IaSQL to deploy a Node.js HTTP server within a docker container on your AWS account using ECS, ECR and ELB.
 The container image will be hosted as a public repository in ECR and deployed to ECS using Fargate.
+The built-in PostgreSQL client, `psql`, is in this tutorial to execute queries, but are many different clients can be used to [connect](/connect) to a PostgreSQL database.

 :::tip